KevinBatdorf/image-filters/readme.txt

 Contributors:      kbat82
 Tags:              block
 Tested up to:      5.9
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Choose from 22 advanced image filters to bring your images to life.
-No CSS.
+Choose from 22 beautiful filters to bring your images to life.

 == Description ==

-Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS fitler overlay).
+Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS overlay).

 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter
 - View on [GitHub](https://github.com/KevinBatdorf/image-filters)